Edward the Conqueror: Plot summary

 When she gets back from the library she calls for Liszt and examines him.
 She notices the cat's warts are positioned on its face in exactly the same positions as those on Liszt's face.
-She even notices the cat seems to dislike one particular Chopin scherzo, the only piece of Chopin's which Liszt himself didn't love.
+She even notices the cat seems to dislike one particular Chopin scherzo, the only piece of Chopin's which Liszt himself did not love.
 By this time, Edward has become noticeably antagonistic to his wife's belief, perhaps spurred on by jealousy.
 Her plans are to tell the world, after which, she believes, all the world's musicians will want to come and meet her cat.
 Edward thinks her plans will make the two of them look like fools.

 Louisa decides to cook a fancy dinner for the cat, and refuses to let her husband sway her.
 When she returns from the kitchen, she sees Edward coming in from the garden with black smoke, wet trouser cuffs, and long scratches from his wrist to his knuckle — the implication being he has thrown the cat on the fire.
 Louisa is horrified and falls into hysterics as Edward tries to calm her down.